axel-paillaud/portfolio-sophie-bluel/README.md

 Start the backend server by running `npm start`

-The frontend is vanilla JavaScript, so you can directly run index.html in the browser
+The frontend is vanilla JavaScript, so you can directly run index.html in the browser.